CBSE Class 9 Atoms & Molecules Notes PDF

 Q1.
 What does Dalton’s Atomic Theory say?

-Ans: Dalton said all matter is made of tiny, indivisible atoms.
-These atoms combine in fixed, simple whole-number ratios to form compounds and atoms of the same element have the same mass and properties.
+Ans.
+Dalton’s Atomic Theory states that all matter is made of tiny, indivisible atoms.
+These atoms combine in fixed, simple whole-number ratios to form compounds, and atoms of the same element have similar mass and properties.

 Q2.
 What is the difference between atoms and molecules?

-Ans: An atom is the smallest unit of an element, like H or O. A molecule forms when two or more atoms chemically bond together, such as H₂ or CO₂.
+Ans.
+An atom is the smallest unit of an element, such as H or O. A molecule is formed when two or more atoms chemically bond together, such as Hβ‚‚ or COβ‚‚.

 Q3.
 What is meant by atomic mass?

-Ans: Atomic mass is the average mass of an element’s atoms compared to 1/12th the mass of carbon-12.
-It helps show how heavy one atom is relative to another.
+Ans.
+Atomic mass is the average mass of an element’s atoms compared to 1/12th the mass of a carbon-12 atom.
+It helps compare how heavy one atom is relative to another.

 Q4.
 What is a mole in chemistry?